What is personal injury?

 - An injury as a result of faulty service or goods

-- Injuries caused by traffic collision
+- Injuries caused by a traffic collision

 - Sports injuries

-Abdominal injury, brain damage, bruising, chest injuries, fractures, dental injuries, eye injuries, head injury, post traumatic stress disorder, whiplash, back injuries, leg and ankle injuries.
+Abdominal injury, brain damage, bruising, chest injuries, fractures, dental injuries, eye injuries, head injury, post-traumatic stress disorder, whiplash, back injuries, leg and ankle injuries.

-Why post vehicle-collision care is required?
+Why post-vehicle-collision care is required?

 Some vehicle collision injuries require emergency care.
-This is the case of major injuries to head or limbs, spinal cord which may require hospitalization or surgery.
+This is the case of major injuries to head or limbs, the spinal cord which may require hospitalization or surgery.
 It is important to see a healthcare provider immediately after a vehicle accident.
-Sometimes injuries can worsen over the time if not diagnosed and treated correctly.
-It the patients don’t get proper care after road accident they may have delayed symptoms including back pain, headaches, neck pain, reduced physical movements, numbness or abdominal pain.
+Sometimes injuries can worsen over time if not diagnosed and treated correctly.
+It the patients don’t get proper care after road accidents they may have delayed symptoms including back pain, headaches, neck pain, reduced physical movements, numbness or abdominal pain.

 How lifting injuries occur?